-friend one that lightens up the work of the digestive system and adds water, at least once a week.
+If, instead, we opt for compound fodder, we can give our friend a mix that lightens up the work of the digestive system and adds water, at least once a week.

-If the horses are very tired and made lazy by the hot temperatures, we can integrate their food with electrolytes and cooking salt, but also with water-rich produce such as apples, carrots and other vegetables or, even better, let the horse graze for a few hours, preferably on a green and luscious polyphyte meadow.
+If the horses are very tired and the hot temperatures make them lazy, we can integrate their food with electrolytes and cooking salt, but also with water-rich produce such as apples, carrots and other vegetables or, even better, let the horse graze for a few hours, preferably on a green and luscious polyphyte meadow.